UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

 1. Ensure that ensemble member, forcing and realisation identifiers ("ripf" values) have been defined.

-1. Open a `CMIP7-simulations` issue for this experiment and set the fields as follows:
+1. Open a [CMIP7 Experiment Documentation issue](../..//issues/new/choose) for this experiment and set the fields as follows:
    * Milestone -> MIP name (AerChemMIP, C4MIP, ...).
 Note: milestone "DECKhist" will be used to cover DECK, historical and spinup runs.
    * Component -> Model configuration
    * Keywords -> Experiment name (from the official list of names)